FAMILY SUPPORT SERVICES

 PARENTING RESOURCE CENTER

-Navigating an unexpected pregnancy and raising children as a single mother in poverty are great challenges that many women we help face.
+Navigating an unexpected pregnancy and raising children as a single mother in poverty are great challenges that many women face.
 Catholic Guardian Services has a long history of helping women in need and providing concrete support to mothers and children, as well as vital parenting education to ensure safer pregnancies, healthier infants and children, and stronger families.

 Unaccompanied minors program